 Even though automobile accidents are among the leading causes of personal injury, train accidents still have the potential to derail many individuals’ health and well-being.
-This can come as a terrible shock to the average commuter, because these types of accidents simply don’t happen as frequently as motorway collisions.
+This can come as a terrible shock to the average commuter because these types of accidents simply don’t happen as frequently as motorway collisions.
 But believe it or not, there are as many as 3,000 train accidents per year, which result in as many as 1,000 deaths per year.
-Even though they are rarer than other types of transportation accidents, there are a myriad of things that can go wrong.
+Even though they are rarer than other types of transportation accidents, there is a myriad of things that can go wrong.

 Even seemingly minor problems can escalate into catastrophic injuries.
 And sometimes, these accidents can even result in death.
 Trains have an unfathomably immense momentum, making it nigh on impossible to prevent an accident once it has been realized something is wrong.
-To compound these problems, train accidents are bound by different laws, regulations, standards, and statutes of limitations than just about every other type of transportation accident lawsuits.
+To compound these problems, train accidents are bound by different laws, regulations, standards, and statutes of limitations than just about every other type of transportation accident lawsuit.

 When most people think of a train accident, their thoughts immediately gravitate towards Hollywood superhero films in which a hero saves masses of people with his or her superpowers.
 And while it’s true that many train accidents can harm large groups of people, this isn’t always the case.
 Because it is so hard to stop a train in motion, there have been many instances where an individual who was on the tracks at the wrong time was injured or suffered a fatality.